We’re serious about athletics here at Greenhill, which is why sports and fitness are part of every school day.

 List of 1 items.

-Middle School Athletics provides all student-athletes with the opportunity to play a sport and improve athletic skills over the course of a season.
-We establish an environment where our student-athletes are challenged, supported, and can feel a sense of accomplishment.
+Middle School Athletics provides all students with the opportunity to play a sport and improve athletic skills during the season.
+We establish an environment where our student-athletes are challenged and supported.

 Middle School sports are, in some cases, an introduction to team sports, and coaches focus on the fundamentals and an understanding of the game itself as stepping stones toward improvement.